 It may help to consider the relationship between these early life experiences and the workings of our central nervous system.
 In particular, the tenth of the twelve cranial nerves, called the Vagus nerve, reacts in a range of complex ways to ‘protect’ us when we sense threat.
 It does not necessarily feel like protection – but the INTENTION of the system is to protect.

-I have a wonderful handout of these complexities but I’ve not been able to present it to you for a number of reasons.
-Look out Babette Rothschild and Stephen Porges to see what you can find!
+I have a wonderful handout of the complex neurological responses but I’ve not been able to present it to you for a number of reasons.
+Look out for the websites run by Babette Rothschild and Stephen Porges to see what you can find!

 One illustration I will produce is::

 Notice how the well-known fight/flight response, in the orange rectangle is now sandwiched:

 1. between the workings of ‘social engagement’ or ventral vagus activities that keep us in the Green Zone ( a kind of Window of Tolerance [WoT]), and

 2. the impact of the Dorsal Vagus – this is able to take us into rather dangerous territory when our life is threatened or our ability to survive comes into question.
 My own diagram of the Window of Tolerance (WoT) shows how difficult it is to stay in the working area when we want to change something.
-There is an ever-present tendency to dive for the extremes at the four corners of that illustration.
+There is an ever-present tendency to dive for ‘home’ or the extremes at the four corners of that illustration.